-Go to http://lss.at.ufl.edu.
+Go to http://elearning.ufl.edu.
 Use your Gator-link ID to log in to Canvas.
-All materials are organized by week in the Files tab.
-Certain assignments are to be accessed and uploaded through Canvas.
+All materials and assignments are organized as weekly Modules.
+Certain assignments are to be accessed through Canvas.
 Check the site regularly for announcements and handouts, especially before the lab period.